- November 23, 2016

 What is the solution for such firms who cannot afford to hire employees due to the uncertainty of the work inflow?

 A recent survey conducted by a global provider of legal support solutions detailed the same as one of the major barriers for establishing connections with small law firms and continuing only with the big guns.
-A flexible support is all that is needed to address the issue.
+Flexible support is all that is needed to address the issue.
 Bob (changed name) is a personal injury attorney in Texas and runs a small law firm along with his two paralegals and one more support staff.
 He is successfully managing the existing workload as well as accepting new cases without adding any extra staff.
 He says that he has an extended office in India where he has attorneys working for him as and when required.
-He does not have to worry about any of their expenses (salaries, insurance etc.); everything is taken care by their employer, Draft n Craft.
+He does not have to worry about any of their expenses (salaries, insurance etc.); everything is taken care of by their employer, Draft n Craft.
 It is a midsize legal support company that lends quality legal, medical and administrative support to the US attorneys.

 Do you have a different set of needs in your practice?
 Draft n Craft has a lot more to offer suiting the varied needs of different attorneys.